AREN2111 Architectural Design I (3 credits)

 AREN3211 Architectural Design Theory (2 credits)

 Course examines design theory as a means to develop cognitive and problem solving skills.
 Difference between theory and design theory of architecture is explored.
 Also explored are issues of order and organization, phenomena of perception, elements and organizing principles of form and space, ordering principles, design typology, designers and design thinking, and design process.

 AREN3312 Introduction to CAAD (3 credits)

 Course introduces students to digital media and its application in architecture.
-Focus is on enabling skill acquisition in the use of AutoCAD and 3D Studio Max.
-Course introduces 2D drafting and 3D modelling using AutoCAD, and modelling, rendering and animation using 3D Studio Max.
-Image processing and Post production programs may also be explored.
+Focus is on enabling skill acquisition in the use of 2D drafting, 3D modelling and Rendering software.
+Image processing and post production programs may also be explored.